risk-first/website/menagerie/Boundary-Risk.md

  - Creating features.
  - Improving the core platform.

-But, there are two further factors to consider...
+Is bigger always better?
+There are four further factors to consider...

 #### 1. The Peter Principle